christinaperrier/christinaperrier.github.io/README.md

 <img src="https://github.com/christinaperrier/christinaperrier.github.io/blob/main/Add%20a%20subheading.png?raw=true" width="600" height="800" />

-As someone who is has a lactose intolerance and loves the environment, I am passionate about non-dairy milks -- oat is my favorite!
+As someone who has a lactose intolerance and loves the environment, I am passionate about non-dairy milks -- oat is my favorite!
 I was curious to see what the global market is for these dairy alternatives, as well as the statistics behind their consumption in America.
 I made a poster depicting data I found about plant-based milks, accompanied by some statistics on the detriments cow milk has on the environment to incentivize viewers to go non-dairy if they haven't already!

 <img src="https://github.com/christinaperrier/christinaperrier.github.io/blob/main/The%20Rise%20of%20Non-Dairy%20Milk.png?raw=true" width="600" height="800" />